Lusty94/lusty94_icecream/README.md

 - Create 10 different flavours of ice cream
 - Create soft drinks
 - Create hot drinks

-- Custom spawned props inside the MLO to interact with for certain events [management menu and ingredients fridge]
 - Management menu system to hire / fire employees & much more
 - Payment till charge customers for orders
 - Clothing lockers to change outfits
 - Custom sounds when performing certain actions such as making smoothies and ice creams [REQUIRES_INTERACT_SOUND]
 - Extensive config file
-- Change core settings to suit your server such astimers, notify lengths, event names and much more
 - Support for [ANY] MLO or building - moveable target locations via config file